 - Taiwan is one of the world’s leading producers of information and communication technology products.

-- World Economic Forum ranks Taiwan 14th out of 138 economies in its most recent Global Competitiveness Report in September 2016.
+- World Economic Forum ranks Taiwan 15th out of 137 economies in the Global Competitiveness Report released in September 2017.